On Hills Bay, in Mathews County, Virginia

 This charming waterfront Cottage offers panoramic views of Hills Bay and the Chesapeake Bay beyond.
 The Cottage is comfortably furnished with 2 bedrooms (1 queen and 2 twin beds), an updated full bath, a fully equipped kitchen, and washer and dryer for guest use.
 The great room is surrounded by windows on two sides for expansive water views.
 A sliding glass door opens to the large deck.
 From the great room, deck, lawn or beach, guests can watch the sun set over the water.

-Gwynn’s Island is rich in history and natural beauty.
+Gwynn’s Island is rich in history.
 Legend says that a Native American princess (possibly Pocahontas) almost drowned in the waters off the Island and was saved by Hugh Gwin, the island’s namesake.
 Her father the chief gave the island in thanks to Gwin.
 The Battle of Cricket Hill, an important Revolutionary War battle, took place on the Island in 1776, where the last British governor of Virginia was driven off the Island and banished for good, ending British control of Virginia.
 The earthworks battery erected by Patriot General Lewis is still visible off Milford Haven.
 The Battle is re-enacted frequently and at the annual Gwynn’s Island Festival, Lord Dunmore can be “dunked” in a dunking booth.

-The Cottage is 3 miles from “downtown” Mathews with numerous restaurants, interesting shops, historic structures, grocery stores, a library, and a farmer’s market on Saturday mornings 7 months a year.
-Nearby destinations include New Point Comfort Lighthouse, the 3rd oldest lighthouse on the Chesapeake designed by Thomas Jefferson, longer public beaches on the Chesapeake Bay, and the idyllic waterside towns of Deltaville, Kilmarnock, and Urbanna, and historic Gloucester.
+The Cottage is 4 miles from “downtown” Mathews with numerous restaurants, interesting shops, historic structures, grocery stores, a library, and a farmer’s market on Saturday mornings 7 months a year.
+Nearby destinations include New Point Comfort Lighthouse, the 3rd oldest lighthouse on the Chesapeake designed by Thomas Jefferson, longer public beaches on the Chesapeake Bay, and the idyllic waterside towns of Deltaville, Kilmarnock, and Urbanna, and Gloucester.
 Yorktown Battlefield, where our nation secured its independence, and Colonial Williamsburg, home to Busch Gardens and Water Country USA, are within an hour’s drive.